WICG/webmonetization/docs/gatehub.md

 ## Create your wallet

+GateHub will assign a payment pointer to your wallet.
+A payment pointer is an identifier for your wallet that's safe to share with 3rd parties.

 1. Log in to your [GateHub account](https://signin.gatehub.net).
 2. Select **Wallet** from the left navigation bar.
 3. Click **\(+\)** in the upper-left.